chrismacp/kombination-funk-archive/README.md

 3. If you have Github fu, then try creating a PR.

-4. If the above sounds Greek to you, then send me a message [on Facebook](https://www.facebook.com/chrismacp/) and we can sort it out.
+4. If number 3 above sounds like Greek to you, then send me a message [on Facebook](https://www.facebook.com/chrismacp/) and we can sort it out.

 5. Basque in the fully updated archive.